Learning to Optimize for Reinforcement Learning: Optim4RL: A Learned Optimizer for Reinforcement Learning

 \subsection{Pipeline Training}

-As shown in~\cref{fig:grad}, the gradient distribution of a single agent is non-iid during training.
+In~\cref{fig:grad}, we show that the agent-gradient distribution is non-iid during training.
 Generally, a good optimizer should be well-functioned under different agent-gradient distributions in the whole training process.
 To make the agent-gradient distribution more iid, we propose \textit{pipeline training}.

 Instead of training only one agent, we train $n$ agents in parallel, each with its own task and optimizer state.
-Together the three elements form a \textit{training unit} (agent, task, optimizer state); and we have $n$ training units in total.
+Together, the three elements form a \textit{training unit} (agent, task, optimizer state); and we have $n$ training units in total.
 Let $m$ be a positive integer we call the \textit{reset interval}.
 A complete \textit{training interval} lasts for $m$ training iterations.
 In~\cref{fig:pipeline_model} (a), we show an example of pipeline training with $m=n=3$.
 To train an optimizer effectively, the input of the learned optimizer includes agent-gradients from all $n$ training units.
 Before training, we choose $n$ integers $\{r_1, \cdots, r_n\}$ such that they are evenly spaced over the interval $[0, m-1]$.
 Then we assign $r_i$ to training unit $i$ for $i \in \{1, \cdots, n\}$.
-At training iteration $t$, we reset training unit $i$ if $r_i \equiv t \pmod{m}$, including the agent-parameters, the task, and the optimizer state.
-By resetting each training unit at regular intervals, pipeline training guarantees that at any iteration $t$, we can access training data across one training interval.
-Specifically, in~\cref{fig:pipeline_model} (a), for any training iteration $t \ge 2$, the input consists of agent-gradients from a whole training stage.
-For instance, at $t=3$, the input consists of agent-gradients from unit $1$ at the beginning of a training interval, agent-gradients from unit $2$ at the end of a training interval, and agent-gradients from unit $3$ in the middle of a training interval, indicated by the dashed line in~\cref{fig:pipeline_model} (a).
-With pipeline training, the input agent-gradients are more diverse, spreading across a whole training interval.
-This makes the input agent-gradient distribution more iid.
+At training iteration $t$, we reset training unit $i$ if $r_i \equiv t \pmod{m}$.
+By resetting training units at regular intervals, it is guaranteed that at iteration $t$, we can access training data across one training interval.
+For instance, at $t=3$, the input consists of agent-gradients from unit $1$ at the beginning of an interval, agent-gradients from unit $2$ at the end of an interval, and agent-gradients from unit $3$ in the middle of an interval, indicated by the dashed line in~\cref{fig:pipeline_model} (a).
+With pipeline training, the input agent-gradients are more diverse and spread across a whole training interval, making the input distribution more iid.
 Ideally, we expect $m \le n$ so that the input consists of agent-gradients from all training stages.
 In our experiments, $n$ is the number of training environments; $m$ depends on the training steps of each task, and it has a similar magnitude as $n$.